rocicorp/replicache/doc/docs/server-pull.md

 Removes all the data from the client view.
 Basically replacing the client view with an empty map.

-This one is useful in case the cookie is missing or there was an error with cookie, in which place it makes sense to send all the data.
+This is useful in case the request cookie is invalid or not known to the server, or in any other case where the server cannot compute a diff.
+In those cases, the server can use `clear` followed by a set of `put`s that completely rebuild the Client View from scratch.

 ## Pull Launch Checklist